EDITORIAL POLICY UPDATE: Our Response to the Coronavirus Pandemic

 4. Research materials transparency

 Materials/samples used in the analysis must be made available to any researcher for purposes of directly replicating the procedure.
 Authors are also expected to honor reasonable (consistent with community standards) requests for research materials/samples to the extent feasible, so that other research groups can extend and advance the results.
-Any restrictions on the availability of samples or special permit requirements that restrict use or sharing of samples should be discussed with the editor no later than at the manuscript revision stage and spelled out explicitly in the acknowledgments.
+Any restrictions on the availability of materials and likewise any pertinent Material Transfer Agreements (MTAs) must be disclosed to the editor no later than at the manuscript revision stage and spelled out explicitly in the acknowledgments.
+Fossils or other rare specimens must be deposited in a public museum or repository and available for further research.

 5. Design and analysis transparency